kyrylo/system_navigation/README.md

 Description
 -----------

-System Navigation is a Ruby library that provides capabilities for navigation and introspection of Ruby programs at runtime.
-Smalltalk users may recognise it.
-The library provides a group of useful methods that allow:
+SystemNavigation is a Ruby library that provides additional introspection capabilities for Ruby programs.
+The library defines a number of useful methods that allow querying:

-* finding instance, class or global variables in methods
+* methods for instance, class or global variables
-* finding literals such as numbers, strings, symbols, etc.
+* methods for literals such as numbers, strings, symbols, etc.
-* finding methods that contain a specific string (method source search)
+* methods for finding a specific string (method source search)
-* finding classes and modules that implement given methods
+* classes and modules that implement given methods
-* finding classes and modules that send messages
+* classes and modules that send messages
-* finding all classes and modules in gems
+* all classes and modules in gems
-* and more...
+* and many more...

 For the complete list of features please read the documentation or _read the tests_.
 All interaction with the library is done via the `SystemNavigation`